SeriousOldMan/Simulator-Controller/README.md

 Simulator Controller offers a virtual pit crew based on an AI powered chatbot engine.
 At the heart of this engine is hybrid rule engine coupled with voice recognition and voice synthesis.
 A rule engine is very suitable for the tasks of a typical pit crew, since all actions are event based and use big amounts of data.

+You can communicate with the Race Assistants using voice and natural language.
+Voice commands are pattern-based, but an optional integration of GPT-based speech processing will make the interaction very natural.

-According to the maturity scale of *attractive.ai* (one of several hundreds maturity models that can be found on the net), the Race Assistants of Simulator Controller are at level 2.5.
-The observe your racing, can give recommendations and take responsibilty for certain tasks like strategy management and pitstop planning and preparation.
+According to the maturity scale of *attractive.ai* (one of several hundreds maturity models that can be found on the net), the Race Assistants of Simulator Controller are between level 2.5 and 3.0.
+They observe your racing, can give recommendations and take responsibilty for certain tasks like strategy management and pitstop planning and preparation.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/AI%20Maturity%20Levels.png)